dtonhofer/minizinc_experiments/building_minizinc/building_gecode.md

 ...
 ```

-This goes on for a couple of hours.
+This goes on for a few of hours.